 Part of setting up these milestones is to put together a homework routine.
 On certain days your child does the homework, and you can then decide to pay them by hour or by task completed.
 Both work well, although it really depends what kind of homework they’re working on.
 After the hour or the task is up, you can sit down with them and chat through the work completed – was there enough effort?
 What is missing?
 How can I improve on the next task?
 Encourage them to pay attention to the final result.

 Creating a schedule with milestones teaches your kid how hard work pays off as well as the importance of baby steps.
 It also allows them to feel like they’re working alongside you, and not for you.
 Paying for small milestones helps your child understand the system and instils good study habits.
-You can easily do this with our Rooster app by ‘Boosting’ money.
-You can also set longer term Goals to work towards, or regular Chores to tick off.

-We hope the advice on paying your kids has been useful – remember, the most important is to simply do what you are comfortable with.
+We hope the advice on paying your kids has been useful – remember, the most important thing is to simply do what you are comfortable with.